mdpiper/knowledge/centos.md

 ## Users and groups

-This doesn't quite fit in this page, but I have to do it often enough that I'll include it.
+This doesn't quite fit here,
+but I have to do it often enough that I'll include it.

 Make a new user and give them a password: